 Red Team Testing

 So far we’ve focussed on well-defined, carefully planned activities where the testers are working to assess a particular system, app, tool or platform.
 This is often referred to as White Box testing, where the Pen Testers are working closely with internal technical teams to carry out controlled tests in a non-destructive manner.
 Learn more about red team testing vs penetration testing here.

 This approach is excellent for providing a high level of all-round assurance that systems are well configured and tested to a particular standard or baseline.
 Many companies will stop there, content that their systems are well run and provide a generally good level of security.

-However, this approach doesn’t accurately reflect the real world, where an attacker could come from any angle at any time and exploit security weakness in unexpected ways.
+However, this approach doesn’t accurately reflect the real world, where an attacker could come from any angle at any time and exploit security weaknesses in unexpected ways.
 It doesn’t test how people, processes and technologies work under stress and in the face of the unknown.

 For a more accurate test of real-world resilience, we call on the Red Team.